ACKNOWLEDGEMENT TO COUNTRY

 THE CONFERENCE

-The 2024 National First Nations Employment & Training Conference will be held at the Rex Hotel in Canberra ACT on September 5-6, 2024.
+The 2025 National First Nations Employment & Training Conference will be held at the Hilton Hotel on the Golde Coast QLD on July 30 - August 1, 2025.
 This conference is a gathering of Indigenous employment and training professionals from across Australia, providing an opportunity for participants to learn about best practices, share experiences, and network with other professionals in training and employment field.
 The conference focuses on developing strategies to improve employment outcomes for First Nations Australians and to address the systemic barriers that have historically prevented Indigenous people from accessing quality training and job opportunities.

 The conference features keynote speakers and prominent Indigenous leaders who have achieved success despite facing significant barriers.
 Panel discussions bring together experts from different sectors to discuss specific topics related to Indigenous employment and training.
 Workshops allow participants to learn practical skills and strategies that they can take back to their own organizations.